xw0078/VT_Fall18_CS4984-CS5984/ReadMe.markdown

 ### Sample Code

-We have also prepared a Zeppelin based sample code, find our sample code in Zeppelin here:
+We have prepared a Zeppelin based sample notebook, find our sample code in Zeppelin here:

 <img src="./doc/img_1.png " width="250">